segp-uob/segp/dev/Worksheets/2_Angular_building_client_side.md

-## Angular concepts
+## Welcome to Angular!

-We are going to be using Angular for our client side rendering.
+We are going to be using Angular for our client side development.
 Angular is a fantastically flexible and scalable framework for building web applications.
+It's also very powerful, potentially complex, and does take some time to learn.
+Learning Angular properly would take a lot longer than the time we have!
+Therefore, the focus for this workshop is giving you a structure for your learning and pointers towards what might be useful.
+It by no means will teach you all you need to know about Angular!

+We will use Angular locally to develop your site.
+When you are ready to deploy to production/live we build a set of static files which can then be served to your users.
+Usually you would build locally and deploy to a remote environment following sucessful completion of tests.

-## Angular CLI main files
+## Angular structure and files

+you will see several files which were created when you created a new angular project in the last worksheet.
+We are going to take a closer look at the file stucture (from https://angular.io/guide/file-structure).

 ### package.json
 A configuration file that contains the metadata for your application.
 When there is a package.json file in the root directory of the project.
 In the example we will be building, our hosting provider (Heroku) will use the Node.js buildpack to deploy your application.